KYC Software for Canadian Banks: Comparison

 Manual KYC processes cannot scale to the volumes modern banks handle.
 Our platform has processed over 840,000 banking KYC dossiers, detecting an identity fraud rate of 5.1% with an average onboarding time of 3.8 minutes โ figures that demonstrate why automation is no longer optional for any bank processing significant customer volumes.

-The FCA's Financial Crime Guide (FCG) expects firms to maintain systems and controls proportionate to their money laundering risk.
-For banks with hundreds of thousands of customer relationships, this means automated document verification, real-time sanctions screening and systematic ongoing monitoring.
+FINTRAC expects reporting entities to maintain compliance programmes proportionate to their money laundering risk.
+For banks with hundreds of thousands of customer relationships, this means automated document verification, real-time sanctions screening, and systematic ongoing monitoring.
 Manual processes expose banks to three quantifiable risks:

 - Human error rates of 8-15% on document verification checks